 INFPs are known for their idealism, authenticity, and passion.
-However, INFPs also struggle with “negative” traits that other people often misunderstood.
+However, INFPs also struggle with “negative” traits that others often misunderstand.

 8 Most Common INFP Weaknesses

-As per the survey I conducted among 343 INFP respondents, below are the percentage of weaknesses INFPs struggle with the most.
+Per the survey I conducted among 343 INFP respondents, here are the percentage of weaknesses INFPs struggle with the most:

 8 INFP Weaknesses and How to Turn Them into Strengths

-Many INFPs do struggle with these traits and often lead to a lack of motivation.
+Many INFPs struggle with these traits, often leading to a lack of motivation.
 As a result, they end up feeling lonely and not enough.

-I’ve been there, too and I honestly still am a work-in-progress.
-But I think I have done enough for myself to escape the cage of these “weaknesses”.
+I’ve been there, too, and I am a work-in-progress.
+But I think I have done enough for myself to escape the cage of these “weaknesses.”

 Here’s what I did to turn INFP weaknesses into Strengths and become a happier and more composed INFP.

-Procrastination is the act of setting aside and postponing certain tasks.
-At the same time, it’s a way to keep yourself in the comfort zone by putting off difficult tasks.
+Procrastination is the act of setting aside and postponing specific tasks.
+At the same time, it’s a way to keep yourself in your comfort zone by putting off complex tasks.

-For example, doing your assignment churns and heats some brain cells, so you postpone it as long as you can.
-Another example, you feel like your plans won’t take off so you stop and stayed in the comfort zone to avoid massive disappointments.
+For example, doing your assignment churns and heats some brain cells, so you postpone it as long as possible.
+Another example, you feel like your plans won’t take off, so you stop and stay in your comfort zone to avoid massive disappointments.

-INFPs’ approach to tasks is “Prospecting” which means they are spontaneous, flexible, yet fond of last-minute changes.
+INFPs’ approach to tasks is “Prospecting,” which means they are spontaneous and flexible yet fond of last-minute changes.

-Although prospecting may work in some cases, this aspect significantly weighs productivity down.
+Although prospecting may sometimes work, this aspect significantly weighs productivity down.

 How to stop procrastination

-Committing to these 2 steps decreased my struggle with procrastination:
+Committing to these two steps decreased my struggle with procrastination: